University of Texas Logo

 Faculty

-***Due to Winter storm, deadline extended to Feb 5 at 11:59 PM*** All courses led by UT-Austin faculty.
-Dr. Michael Anderson will teach IRG 320F (Foundations in International Relations and Global Studies) and Dr. Stephanie Holmsten will teach GOV 360N (The Theory and Practice of International Organizations.
+All courses led by UT-Austin faculty.
+Dr. Michael Anderson will teach IRG 320F (Foundations in International Relations and Global Studies) and Dr. Rhonda Evans will teach GOV 360N (The Theory and Practice of International Organizations).

 Language(s) of Instruction